-Once a boarding house is established, it plays a key role in providing affordable housing for people on lower incomes in our community.
-To support ongoing retention of low rental affordable housing, the Affordable Rental Housing SEPP 2009 (ARHSEPP) does not permit the strata or community title subdivision of boarding houses (refer Clause 52 ARHSEPP).
+A boarding house plays a key role in providing affordable housing for people on lower incomes in our community.
+To support ongoing retention of low rental affordable housing, the ARHSEPP does not permit the strata or community title subdivision of boarding houses (refer Clause 52 No subdivision of boarding houses under the ARHSEPP).

-The ARHSEPP also applies provisions to buildings which were low-rental residential as at 28 January 2000 (refer Part 3 of the ARHSEPP).
+The ARHSEPP also applies to buildings which were low-rental residential as at 28 January 2000 (refer Part 3 Retention of existing affordable rental housing under the ARHSEPP).

-Where a development application proposes the demolition or change of use of an existing boarding house, Council may require the submission of a Social Impact Assessment to accompany the development application which addresses, as a minimum, the social and economic impacts of the potential loss of low-rental accommodation, and the demand for and availability of comparable low-rental accommodation in the City of Ryde.
+Where a development application proposes the demolition or change of use of an existing boarding house, Council may require the submission of a Social Impact Assessment to accompany the development application which addresses, the social and economic impacts of the potential loss of low-rental accommodation, and the demand for and availability of comparable low-rental accommodation in the City of Ryde.